ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

   - name: Fetch info from abstract service
     abstract_service_info:
       host: 127.0.0.1  # We assume the service accepts local connection by default
-      port: 1234       # We assume that the service is listening this port by default
+      port: 1234       # We assume that the service is listening to this port by default
     register: result   # This variable will contain the returned JSON including the server version

   - name: Test the output